 - The AEC system lacks detailed specifications for each product, as defined and understood in other specification systems (ESCC, MIL, etc.), which include detailed conditions for the performance of each test, failure criteria, etc.

-- In the automotive sector, manufacturers have a high degree of freedom to change their processes and perform requalification, which does not happen in the space sector.
+- The automotive sector manufacturers have a high degree of freedom to change their processes and perform requalification, which does not happen in the space sector.

 - Batch concept: the degree of homogeneity and management requirements are more relaxed, while batch definition in the ESCC system is very strict, detailed requirements are applicable to the use of raw materials: the origin of wafers, encapsulated batches, manufacturing and testing, etc.